fNIRS/snirf/snirf_specification.md

 format files, renamed with the `.snirf` extension.
 For a program to be “SNIRF-compliant”, it must be able to read and write the SNIRF file.

+The development of the SNIRF specification is conducted in an open manner using the GitHub platform.
+To contribute or provide feedback visit [https://github.com/fNIRS/snirf](https://github.com/fNIRS/snirf).

+## Data format

 The HDF5 specifications are defined by the HDF5 group and found at https://www.hdfgroup.org.
 It is expected that HDF5 future versions will remain backwards compatibility in the foreseeable future.